-The expenses of this Issue include, among others, fees for the Lead Managers and selling commission to the Lead Managers/Members of the Consortium/Lead Broker, printing and distribution expenses, legal fees, advertisement expenses, fees payable to RTA, Debenture Trustee, SCSBs' commission / fees, listing fees, commission and fees payable to the intermediaries as provided for in the SEBI Operational Circular, and any other expense directly related to Issue.
+The expenses of this Issue include, among others, fees for the Lead Managers and selling commission to the Lead Managers/Members of the Consortium, printing and distribution expenses, legal fees, advertisement expenses, fees payable to RTA, Debenture Trustee, SCSBs' commission / fees, listing fees, commission and fees payable to the intermediaries as provided for in the SEBI Operational Circular, and any other expense directly related to Issue.
 The Issue expenses and listing fees will be paid by our Company.
-Our Company shall include the details of commission and processing fees payable to each intermediary and the timelines for payment, in this Draft Prospectus.
+Our Company shall include the details of commission and processing fees payable to each intermediary and the timelines for payment, in this Prospectus.

-The estimated breakdown of the total expenses for the Issue is as follows:
+The estimated breakdown of the total expenses for the Issue is as follows\:

-Activity Amount Percentage of overall

-(in ₹ millions) Issue Size (%)

-Fees to intermediaries (Lead Manager's fees, brokerage, rating [•] [•]
+Activity Amount (in ₹ million) Percentage of overall Issue Size (%) Fees to intermediaries (Lead Manager's fees, brokerage, rating 30.00 1.00 agency, Registrar to the Issue, Sponsor Bank, legal advisor, Debenture Trustee, etc.)

-^{}The Net Proceeds will be first utilised towards the Objects mentioned above.
+\\The Net Proceeds will be first utilised towards the Objects mentioned above.
 The balance is proposed to be utilised for general corporate purposes, subject to such utilisation not exceeding 25% of the amount raised in the Issue, in compliance with the SEBI NCS Regulations.